 Cheesy Vegan Hamburger Helper (with Plant-based Meat)

 - Cook over medium-high heat, stirring regularly, until the liquid comes to a slow boil.
 Place a lid on the pot and cook for about 20 minutes, stirring regularly.
-Just before the pasta is finished cooking, add in 1 C green peas, stir and allow to cook for 2-3 minutes.
+Just before the pasta finishes cooking, add green peas, stir and cook for 2-3 minutes.1 cup green peas